 Building a website and creating the right visual image and brand can often be challenging.
-One of the largest hurdles encountered by web developers and website owners is where to source photos if they are not using their own.
+One of the largest hurdles encountered by web developers and website owners is where to source royalty free stock photos if they are not using their own.

 Even though the internet is largely an unregulated domain, one thing that is still protected by copyright laws is photography.
 This means online images are not exactly free to use just because they are online.
 In fact, this is quite the opposite.

 Fortunately, in recent years, a number of websites have been developed that specialise in providing stock photos for use in websites and blogs.
 The use of these kinds of photos prevents copyright infringement which is still punishable by law.